rgreb26/98plus.js.org/README.md

 - Minesweeper fixes (specifically the sunglasses/sad faces)
 - Solitaire fixes (fixes the deal button after winning a game)
 - Updated README
+- Recycle Bin that is actually a folder and not a dead link.
+- Briefcase folder.

 Nonetheless: